-The next Local Government Election in Port Stephens will take place on Saturday 4 September 2021.
+The next Local Government Election in Port Stephens took place on Saturday 4 December 2021.
 The NSW Government postponed the 2020 Local Government Election due to COVID-19.

-The 2021 Port Stephens Council local government election will be administered by the NSW Electoral Commission.
+The 2021 Port Stephens Council local government election was administered by the NSW Electoral Commission.
 For more information about the election including key dates and the nomination process, please visit NSW Electoral Commission.

 Information for candidates